bartbutenaers/node-red-contrib-ui-camera-viewer/README.md

-# node-red-contrib-ui-video
+# node-red-contrib-ui-camera-viewer
-A Node-RED widget node to show video
+A Node-RED widget node to view camera footage in the Node-RED dashboard.